VovaParamonov/enlearning_2.0/README.md

 ## What is it

-It is my project for practic and learning React
+It is my project for practice and learn React